goToMain/libosdp/doc/protocol/pd-capabilities.rst

 Message Structure
 -----------------

-The REPLY\_PDCAP response is an list of 3 byte sets, with the following positional meaning.
+The REPLY\_PDCAP response is a set of 3 bytes, with the following positional meaning.

 +--------+--------------------+-------------------------------------------+-------------+